- Academics

 Requirement

-- The Pfeiffer University MS-PAS Program uses the Centralized Application Service for Physician Assistants (CASPA) for all applications.
-Applicants may start applying on April 28, 2022, and our cycle closes on September 1, 2022.
-Apply now!
+- The Pfeiffer University MS-PAS Program will utilize the Central Application Service for Physician Assistants (CASPA) for all applications.
+Apply Now!

 - Click here for CASPA Application Fees.